Counting conjugacy classes of fully irreducibles: double exponential growth: Fold lines in Outer space

 \subsection{Stallings fold decompositions}

 { }

 1pt

 \begin{df}[Stallings fold decomposition]{ } \cite{s83}.
-Let $g \colon \Gamma \to \Gamma'$ be a homotopy equivalence graph map.
-Let $e_1' \subset e_1$ and $e_2' \subset e_2$ be maximal, initial, nontrivial subsegments of edges $e_1$ and $e_2$ emanating from a common vertex and satisfying that $g(e_1')=g(e_2')$ as edge paths and that the terminal endpoints of $e_1'$ and $e_2'$ are distinct points in $g^{-1}(V\Gamma)$.
+Let $g \colon \Gamma \to \Gamma'$ be a surjective homotopy equivalence graph map.
+Let $e_1' \subset e_1$ and $e_2' \subset e_2$ be maximal, initial, nontrivial subsegments of edges $e_1$ and $e_2$ of $\Gamma$ emanating from a common vertex and satisfying that $g(e_1')=g(e_2')$ as edge paths and that the terminal endpoints of $e_1'$ and $e_2'$ are distinct points in $g^{-1}(V\Gamma')$.
 Redefining $\Gamma$ to have vertices at the endpoints of $e_1'$ and $e_2'$ if necessary, one can obtain a graph $\Gamma_1$ by identifying the points of $e_1'$ and $e_2'$ that have the same image under $g$, a process called \emph{folding}.
 Stallings \cite{s83} showed that such a homotopy equivalence graph map $g$ factors as a composition of folds and a final homeomorphism, i.e. has a \emph{Stallings fold decomposition}.
-One way to view the process, important for the proof of Lemma \ref{lem:multipl}, is to ``label'' each edge $e$ in $\G$ by its image path $f(e)$ and to iteratively perform folds of identically labeled edge segments emanating from a common vertex. \end{df}
+One way to view the process, important for the proof of Lemma \ref{lem:multipl}, is to ``label'' each edge $e$ in $\G$ by its image path $g(e)$ and to iteratively perform folds of identically labeled edge segments emanating from a common vertex. \end{df}

 In \cite{s89}, Skora interpreted a Stallings fold decomposition for a graph map homotopy equivalence $g\colon \Gamma \to \Gamma'$ as a sequence of folds performed continuously.
-By repeating this procedure, one obtains a geodesic in $\os$ called a \emph{periodic fold line} for $g$.
-It is proved in \cite[Lemma 2.27]{akp17} that, if $g$ is a train track map, then the periodic fold line is in fact a geodesic
+For a train track map $g$, by repeating this procedure, one obtains a geodesic in $\os$ called a \emph{periodic fold line} for $g$.
+It is proved in \cite[Lemma 2.27]{stablestrata} that, if $g$ is a train track map, then the periodic fold line is in fact a geodesic.

 \begin{rk} In general, each fully irreducible $\vphi\in\os$ has many train track representatives, each of which can have several distinct Stallings fold decompositions (and hence several associated periodic fold lines). \end{rk}